 Creating Proposals

-Go to Proposals and click New Proposal, or create one directly from an inquiry, booking, or client page.
+Go to Proposals and click New Proposal, or create one directly from a lead, booking, or client page.

 Setting up a proposal